Our work would not be possible without our partners. Thank you so much to all those who lend a hand, including:

 Asociación Juntos Podemos

 We work hand-in-hand with Asociación Juntos Podemos (AJP), a Guatemalan nonprofit association founded at the same time as Together We Can Guatemala (TWCG).
 The two organizations were founded with the same mission in order to work together as a tightly-knit team.
 Each has its own board, but shares some of the same board members.
-AJP provides the “boots on the ground” and TWCG supports that work with fundraising, technical and logistical support, volunteer work and management/oversight.
+AJP directly implements the programs and TWCG supports that work with fundraising, technical and logistical support, volunteer work and management/oversight.

 Las Manos de Christine

 Las Manos de Christine (Las Manos) is a nonprofit that has been a presence in El Hato for years.
 Like us, Las Manos is dedicated to improving the educational opportunities of El Hato students.
 They do this in several ways, including by funding a number of scholarships for students who otherwise couldn’t afford to continue in school.
-On top of that, they team up with us by providing an extra teacher to tutor children in El Hato.
+On top of that, they team up with us by providing an extra teacher to tutor children in the El Hato Literacy Center.

 SERNiña is another nonprofit that has been working for years in El Hato and other towns around Antigua.
 SERNiña is dedicated to ending gender inequality in Guatemala.
 They run a variety of programs to empower girls and mothers.
 They also run programs for boys, recognizing that ending gender inequality can't be achieved if you ignore the boys' side of the equation.